riccardo1980/tinysearch/iac/README.md

     - can we define multiple node pools
 - [IAC/OPS] procedure + source scaffolding
     - devise a procedure for iac + ops interconnection, summarize it in README.md
-- [MINIKUBE][KUBERNETES]
-    - manage to access the board
-    - write procedure in README.md
 - [DOC] add ops section